 Actiondrop down menu to disable and click on submit button

 Log in to Magento Admin Panel and navigate to

 Magento Connect Manager

-when the extension is successfully installed return to admin panel.
+When the extension is successfully installed, return to the admin panel

 Open extension page

 In your Magento admin dashboard, you should now see the OpenID Connect tab in the left-hand menu.
 Click the link to navigate to the General configuration page.